C18519898242/exchange-core/ARCHITECTURE.md

 *   **RingBuffer**: The central data structure of the Disruptor framework.
 It's a pre-allocated circular buffer where `OrderCommand` objects live.
 All processing stages (processors) operate on the objects directly within this buffer, which enables lock-free, high-throughput communication between components.

-*   **GroupingProcessor (Stage 1)**: This is the first processor in the pipeline.
-Its primary function is to batch incoming commands into groups.
-This is a performance optimization that improves throughput by reducing the overhead of processing each command individually.
-Groups are formed based on a configurable size limit or a time-based threshold.
+*   **GroupingProcessor (Stage 1, Parallel)**: As **one of the parallel processors** in Stage 1, its primary function is to batch incoming commands into groups.
+This is a performance optimization that improves throughput.
+It is not concerned with the business content of commands but only defines the "batch" boundaries for downstream processors.

-*   **RiskEngine (Stage 1)**: The second processor, responsible for pre-trade risk management and user account state.
-It's a stateful component that maintains all user profiles, balances, and positions.
-When it receives a `PLACE_ORDER` command, it checks if the user has sufficient funds or margin to cover the order.
-It will reject any command that fails these risk checks.
-It also handles administrative tasks like balance adjustments and user creation.
+*   **RiskEngine (Stage 1, Parallel)**: As the **other parallel processor** in Stage 1, it is responsible for pre-trade risk management and user account state.
+It is a stateful component that inspects every command within a batch.
+When it receives a `PLACE_ORDER` command, it checks if the user has sufficient funds or margin to cover the order and rejects any command that fails these checks.

-*   **MatchingEngineRouter (Stage 2)**: The third processor and the heart of the matching logic.
-It takes commands that have been cleared by the `RiskEngine` and routes them to the appropriate `IOrderBook` instance based on the command's symbol.
-It executes the core matching algorithm, which results in trades, rejections, or modifications to the order book.
+*   **MatchingEngineRouter (Stage 2)**: The **Stage 2** processor and the heart of the matching logic.
+It must wait for the **same command** to be processed by both `GroupingProcessor` and `RiskEngine` before it can begin.
+It takes commands that have passed risk checks and routes them to the appropriate `IOrderBook` instance for matching.
 The outcomes are attached to the `OrderCommand` as a chain of `MatcherTradeEvent` objects.
-It is also responsible for generating L2 market data snapshots.

 *   **ResultsHandler (Stage 3)**: The final processor in the Disruptor pipeline.
 Its role is simple but crucial: it takes the fully processed `OrderCommand`—now enriched with a final result code and a chain of matcher events—and passes it to the designated downstream event consumer.